Get A Free Legal Consultation

 - Over $10.2 billion recovered for families

 Asbestos attorney Brian Cooke joined the firm in 2004 and is now one of the firm’s shareholders.
-He previously served two tours of duty with the United States Marine Corps after graduating from University of Missouri Columbia’s School of Law.
+He previously served a tour of duty in Iraq with the United States Marine Corps after graduating from University of Missouri Columbia’s School of Law.

 In the Marine Corps, Brian traveled around the world and served as both a prosecutor and company commanding officer.
 During his final year of active duty, Brian served in Baghdad as a legal adviser to the Iraqi Ministry of Justice.
 He was the first Western attorney to appear and argue before the Central Criminal Court of Iraq, a judicial body comprised entirely of Iraqi nationals.
 His responsibilities included prosecuting crimes involving terrorism, political corruption and organized crime.
 Recently the St. Louis Bar Association awarded Brian the 2011 Spirit of Justice Award for his military service and his continuing pro bono work to help veterans.